ngaertner/ASCOM-Switch-Waveshare-POE-ETH-Relay/README.md

 The driver implements all features offered by the device firmware, which include switching and flashing relays and (for the "B" device) reading and automatic processing of digital inputs using linkage options between digital inputs and associated relays.

 The Waveshare ethernet relays are cheap (compared to dedicated astronomical hardware), run stable and and are very versatile.
-The relays are powered by Pover over Ethernet (PoE IEEE 802.3af), a standard DC Power port or via screw terminal (7~36V DC) and the switches and inputs are adressed using TCP based communication via the LAN port.
+The devices are powered by Power over Ethernet (PoE IEEE 802.3af), a standard DC Power port or via screw terminal (7~36V DC) and the switches and inputs are adressed using TCP based communication via the LAN port.
 According to Waveshare the devices are rated for an operation temperature of -15℃ - 70℃, which qualifies them for typical outdoor/observatory use (given that they are installed properly and protected in a sealed switch box).
 Note that for these devices a LAN network is mandatory - it is not possible to connect the relays directly to an observatory PC.
 Typical use-cases are to control devices and digital inputs within a (remote) observatory via LAN (independent from PCs), and automate the control of devices during astrophotographic sequences from popular softwares like N.I.N.A.